donnyburnside/sinatra-boilerplate/README.md

 * Create a Heroku instance
 * Deploy!
-* Run `heroku run rake db:migrate` to setup database migrations
+* Run `rake db:migrate` to ensure database migrations are up to date
+* Run `rake db:setup` to populate the production database

 ## Project Structure